Antibody Tests For Coronavirus Can Miss The Mark

 And test results can be considerably worse.

-The Food and Drug Administration does not regulate these tests, but White House Coronavirus Task Force coordinator Dr. Deborah Birx has said that she expects manufacturers to achieve a standard of 90% specificity (and 90% sensitivity, another measure of test performance that's less important in this context).
+The Food and Drug Administration does not regulate these tests, but White House coronavirus task force coordinator Dr. Deborah Birx has said that she expects manufacturers to achieve a standard of 90% specificity (and 90% sensitivity, another measure of test performance that's less important in this context).

 Here's what would happen if you used a test with 90% specificity in a population in which only 1% of the people have coronavirus.
 Nobody knows for sure, but that could be the situation in many parts of the country.